-All capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
+All capital assets (except for intangible right-to-use lease assets which are discussed below) are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
 Donated capital assets are recorded at acquisition value as of the date received.

-All capital assets, except for intangible assets, are depreciated or amortized.
+All capital assets, except for land, are depreciated or amortized.
 Improvements are depreciated over the remaining useful lives of the related capital assets.
 Depreciation and amortization is computed using the straight-line method for furniture and equipment and vehicles over useful lives of five to fifteen years.